imehlhaff/PolarCAP/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Distributes PolarCAP data and provides helper functions to access the data and manipulate country names.
+Distributes data from the Polarization in Comparative Attitudes Project and provides helper functions to access the data and manipulate country names.

 ## Installation